bfontaine/Dazibao/docs/report.md

 ### Notification server

-TODO: nobody cares about 4e556-something, we should move this in /dev/nu^W an 'History' part

 Until [4e5562e](4e5562e28d15ed8013407136ed62125a16d6686d), we used signals to notify change on file.
 The plan was:
 * one process per file